Declare variables

 This line tells the computer several things:

-- "%d %d" tells the computer to expect two integers separated by a space.
+- "%d%d" tells the computer to expect two integers.

 - The rest of the line ("&a, &b") tells it to store these integers